wp-blocks/modul-r/readme.txt

     // HEADER
     $size__branding-height: in the column layout set the logo height
-    $nav__height: in the column layout set the height of the menu
+    $size__nav-height: in the column layout set the height of the menu
-    $size__branding-logo-ratio: branding height / the logo ratio. might be useful if the logo looks smaller or bigger than required

     // HEADER RESP
     $head__height-responsive: the responsive menu height